VisualSource/rusty-mc-launcher/docs/theme.md

 # Custom Theme Creation/Example

-1. Create a file in the `themes` directory at
+> If you want to tweak the values for the theme check out [Tweakcn](https://tweakcn.com/editor/theme)

-Windows `%appdata%/us.visualsource.rmcl/themes`
+1. Create a file in the `themes` directory at Windows `%appdata%/us.visualsource.rmcl/themes`
 1. Give it the name of your theme.
 For example `blue.css`
-2. Insert the follow contents into that file.
+1. Insert the follow contents into that file.

 ```css
 .config {
   --name: REPLACE_WITH_THEME_NAME